zhlzhl/RL_flex_design/readme.md

 ## Setup
 This code is based on [the spinningup project from OpenAi](https://github.com/openai/spinningup).
-Create a conda environment and [install spinningup](https://spinningup.openai.com/en/latest/user/installation.html).
+Create a conda environment and
+- [install spinningup](https://spinningup.openai.com/en/latest/user/installation.html).
 Note that "MuJoCo" is not needed.
-Under the same conda environment, install Gurobi.
+- install Gurobi.
 Gurobi is needed by the Flexibility Environment to evaluate rewards by solving linear programming problems.
+- install tensorboard if it is not installed during spinningup setup.

 ## Run the codes
 The entry point of running the RL training using FlexibilityEnv is run_flexibility.py under /spinningup/spinup.